 Instead of requiring numerical answers, like most standard numerical reasoning assessments, the Cut-e test asks you to indicate whether a statement drawn from, or connected to, the data is true, false, or if you cannot say because there is not enough data provided to prove or disprove.

-The test lasts for 12 minutes, with 4 additional minutes at the start to read the instructions and work through 3 practice tasks.
+The Cut-e test for numerical reasoning has a time limit of 12 minutes, with 4 additional minutes at the start to read the instructions and work through 3 practice tasks.
 Within the timed test, there are 37 tasks to complete.

-The information needed throughout the test is arranged in data sheets which you can navigate through using the tabs on screen.
+The information needed throughout the test is arranged in datasheets which you can navigate through using the tabs on the screen.
 Each question will refer to data held on one of these sheets.

 There are, as with the Verbal Scales test, five different test versions relating to the different areas of potential application; Admin, Consumer, Finance, Industry and Instruct.